Why is your Wi-Fi internet so slow? This article summarizes the most common Wi-Fi speed problems and how to fix them. Let’s start with the easiest.

 You’ve probably never noticed, but there are wireless signals all around you wherever you go—and they’re passing through you all the time.
 These signals come from our electronic devices, Wi-Fi routers, satellites, cell towers, and more.

 Although Wi-Fi is usually on a different frequency than most of these devices, the amount of radio noise can still cause interference.
 However, you may be able to minimize some common causes of interference.
+And hopefully you’re on the right side of the digital divide.

 It turns out that microwave ovens can cause interference with your Wi-Fi network, which is particularly common with older routers.
 This is because microwave ovens operate at a frequency of 2.45GHz, which is incredibly close to the 2.4GHz Wi-Fi band.